Thy-GoD/Thy_GoD_Docker/README.md

 FYI, run `xhost +local:$(id -nu)` to allow your container to use the host's display.

 Note that this is automatically done in the tools script, but I have not tested if it works all the time.
+(You may have to install xhost too.)

 With Bloodhound's new updated push to using a Dockerized system instead, I've opted to pre-configure <br>
 a docker-compose.yml file from their directory, to work in conjunction with this container.

 Therefore, all you have to do is just run `docker-compose up` (`docker-compose down -v` to remove the containers.)<br>
-in the new /Bloodhound directory.
+in the new `/Bloodhound` directory.

 Sharphound will still be available within the container itself.

 This is subject to change as Bloodhound Community Edition is still being developed and it's new.

+Do take note that Bloodhound's web interface's port is on port 1234, so make sure it's available.

 ## Note: